MarioFanGamer/SMW-Inline-Layer-3-Messages/Inline Layer 3 Messages - Readme.txt

 The latter is the message file for global messages, only used when global messages are.

+Lastly, there is the good ol' UberASM folder.
+This contains the NMI code, the code which backs up the tilemap.
+It should only be inserted if you have "!HijackNmi" disabled, though, because doing so means doing work twice which wastes v-blank (and GUARANTEES black bars to appear).

 How do I use global messages?
 ----------------------------------------------------------
 Let's ask an easier question first.